sameer240704/JobFu_Bournvita_Smugglers_100xEngineers-Buildathon/README.md

     ```

 2. **Install Dependencies**
-    - Follow the setup instructions in the `models/` directory or project root.
+    - Follow the setup instructions in the `ai-server/`, `server/`, and `client/` directories.

-3. **Run the Backend**
+3. **Run the Backend and AI Server**
+    - See respective directories for FastAPI/Node.js server instructions.

+4. **Run the Client**
-    - See documentation in the `models/` directory for starting the FastAPI server and using the endpoints.
+    - See `client/` folder for frontend setup and start instructions.

 ---